 • statements of responsibility for the reports.

-ACCA encourages reporting organizations to set out a clear explanation that links the strategy and performance measures together – linking value creation over the shorter and longer term to the different capitals that the organization depends on.
+ACCA encourages reporting organisations to set out a clear explanation that links the strategy and performance measures together – linking value creation over the shorter and longer term to the different capitals that the organisation depends on.
 Reports could also provide better forward-looking information in the form of targets for KPIs and the outlook facing the business.